 It was still too early for lunch, though, so we went back to Zōjō-ji to explore it further.
-The shrine was moved to its present location in 1598, and shortly thereafter, reached its zenith.
-It is estimated that the temple complex, consisting of the Main Hall and several satellite temples, covered an enormous 826,000 square meters and was estimated to house nearly 3,000 priests.
-The temple began a long period of decline after the end of the Tokugawa era, however, with World War II being the final nail in the coffin, when much of the complex was destroyed.
+The shrine moved to its present location in 1598, and shortly thereafter, reached its zenith.
+Archaeologists estimate the temple complex, consisting of the Main Hall and several satellite temples, covered an enormous 826,000 square meters and housed nearly 3,000 priests.
+The temple began a long period of decline after the end of the Tokugawa era.
+The World War II bombardment of Tokyo destroyed most of the complex, officially ending its dynasty.
 What you see today covers only about 200 square meters.
-It is still a practicing Buddhist temple, and visitors are free to walk around and observe (but please be quiet and respectful if you are just there to take photos).
+It is still a practicing Buddhist temple, and visitors are free to walk around and observe.
+(However, please be quiet and respectful if you are just there to take photos).
 Having seen the Buddhist temples of Thailand, the interior is quite similar.

-Behind the main hall is a garden, where you can see Tokyo Tower in the distance, and can walk to the edge of the Tokugawa Mausoleum, which houses the graves of 6 of Japan’s 15 shoguns.
+Behind the main hall is a garden, where you can see Tokyo Tower in the distance.
+You can also walk to the edge of the Tokugawa Mausoleum, which houses the graves of 6 of Japan’s 15 shoguns.

 Unfortunately, we couldn’t enter the mausoleum area itself, as it is only open to the public on weekends and holidays.
 The term “mausoleum” is something of a misnomer, however; it’s really just a walled-off area containing the six graves.

 Lunch, a Small Shrine, and A Walk in the Park